PwLDev/winboom/README.md

 It works in any NT-based system (sorry MS-DOS folks), both physical and virtualised.

 ## How to use
-> [!IMPORTANT]
-> Since winboom handles low level stuff, you need to run this program as administrator in order for it to work!

 The easy way to use winboom follows like this:
 - Go to the **Releases** section of this repo.
-- Download the latest **winboom.exe** provided.
+- Download the executable for your architecture.
 - Open the file as administrator.
 - Click "Yes" in the winboom box.